A speakers bureau that represents the best original thinkers,

 writers, and doers for speaking engagements.

 The white power movement in America wants a revolution.
-Its soldiers are not lone wolves but highly organized cadres motivated by a coherent and deeply troubling worldview made up of white supremacy, virulent anticommunism, and apocalyptic faith.
-Historian and author of Bring the War Home, KATHLEEN BELEW gives us the history of this movement, which consolidated decades ago around a potent sense of betrayal after the Vietnam War, and went on to make tragic headlines in Waco and Oklahoma City.
-Today, the white power movement is resurging once more, but with a sustained attention to the white supremacist violence of our past, we can avoid future terrorist attacks designed to undermine American democracy.
+Its soldiers are not lone wolves, but highly organized cadres motivated by a coherent and deeply troubling worldview of white supremacy, virulent anticommunism, and apocalyptic faith.
+Historian, former CNN contributor, and author of Bring the War Home, Kathleen Belew gives us the history of this movement, which consolidated decades ago around a potent sense of betrayal after the Vietnam War, and went on to make tragic headlines in Waco and Oklahoma City.
+With a sustained attention to the white supremacist violence of our past, we can avoid future attacks on American democracy.

 An Associate Professor of History at Northwestern University, Kathleen Belew specializes in the recent history of the United States, examining the long aftermath of warfare.
 She focuses on the broad themes of history of the present, looking at conservatism, race, gender, violence, and the meaning of war.
 Her book Bring the War Home: The White Power Movement and Paramilitary America explores how white power activists wrought a cohesive social movement through a common story about warfare and its weapons, uniforms, and technologies.
 Kathleen reveals how the movement united previously disparate Ku Klux Klan, neo-Nazi, skinhead, and other groups, carrying out escalating acts of violence that reached a crescendo in the 1995 bombing of Oklahoma City.

 “[Belew] presents a gorgeously rendered account of the white power movement in this country that reveals its symbiotic character, one that both feeds on mainstream angst and stimulates it to new heights.” — Los Angeles Review of Books